-Secondary Contamina Contaminant and unit of measurement MCL Violation (Yes/No) Date of Sampling Highest Result Range of Results Date of Sampling Highest Result Range of Results Date of Sampling Highest Result Range of Results MCLG SMCL Likely Source of Contamination Total Dissolved Solids Υ 10/2020 520 158-520 10/2021 ND NA 10/2021 ND NA NA 500 Natural occurence from soil leaching
+Secondary Contam Contaminant and unit of measurement MCL Violation (Yes/No) Date of Sampling Highest Result Range of Results Date of Sampling Highest Result Range of Results Date of Sampling Highest Result Range of Results MCLG MCL Likely Source of Contamination Total Dissolved Solids Υ 10/2020 520 158-520 10/2021 ND NA 10/2021 ND NA 500 Natural occurence from soil leaching ppm (parts per million): One part substance per million parts water (or milligrams per liter).

 In 2020 our system exceeded the MCL for Total Dissolved Solids.
-Secondary contaminants are considered to be aesthetic violations, and they are not considered to have major health effects.
+Secondary contaminants are considered to be aesthetic violations and they are not considered to have major health effects.